turingschool/front-end-curriculum/lessons/module-4/node.md

 ### Practice: Handling Multiple Requests in Node.js

 Now let's make our server a bit more useful.
-First we'll want to set up some initial messages for our server to interact with:
+First we'll want to set up some initial messages in our server file to interact with:

 ```js
 let messages = [